qingyuan-wu/Game-of-Life/README.md

 # :chipmunk: Game of Life

 A visualizer for Conway's [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
+A Turing-Complete not-so-game 0-player game.
 Customize and start your cell life today!
 Live site coming soon...

 ## :books: Rules
 There is an arbitrarily-sized (or inifite) grid of cells that is either dead or alive.
 At the next cycle, each cell may change its livelihood based on these simple rules: